ellabellla/lmklib/lib/key-module/README.md

 # Key-module

 A library for creating modules for Key-server in rust and python.
-A module can provide either external functions or drivers to the key server.
+A module can provide either a HID output, external functions or drivers to the key server.

 Rust modules are written using abi_stable and are dynamically linked.
 Python modules are loaded and interpreted at runtime using Pyo3.